roman-milk/roman-milk.github.io/teacher-teacher.md

  "OK then, drop to your knees and get busy with that tongue of yours."

  Cindy lowered herself to her knees and crawled over to Susan and pulled her sweats down and gazed at her neatly trimmed pussy.
 She then leaned in, stuck out her tongue and tentatively licked her labia.
 Cindy knew she shouldn't be excited but her body didn't know that.
-Report_Story #2